postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

-# Historical responsive-image artifact prototype
+# Historical responsive-image artifact architecture

 Historical images are compiled once with the normal Svelte/Vite enhanced-image pipeline, stored in B2 as final immutable image assets plus a manifest, and